Community health worker

-When we founded the Tula Foundation at the end 2001 our priority was health given my career experience in health systems.
-We were particularly interested in the problem of health and equity in developing countries.
-We wanted to focus on a specific region that was well matched to our capabilities, and because of a combination of factors we chose the department of Alta Verapaz in the central highlands of Guatemala.
-One of the main reasons for that choice was the presence in the main town of Coban of the national school of nursing – La Escuela Nacional de Enfermeria de Coban, or ENEC for short.
-ENEC impressed us then, as now, with their expertise and dedication to their service area, which includes remote, rural indigenous (Mayan) communities that have consistently shown poor health indicators.
+When we founded the Tula Foundation in 2001, we knew our priority would be health given my career experience in health systems.
+We were particularly concerned with the issue of health equity in low-income countries, and knew that we wanted to focus on a global region that was well matched to our technical capabilities.
+Due to a combination of factors, we chose the region of Alta Verapaz in the central highlands of Guatemala as our starting point.
+One of the main reasons for our selection was the presence of the national school of nursing – La Escuela Nacional de Enfermeria de Coban (ENEC) – in the regional capital of Coban.
+ENEC impressed us then, as it does now, with their expertise and dedication to their service area, which includes remote indigenous (Mayan) communities that consistently display poor health outcomes.

 Over the years, we have always maintained focus on the goal of improving health outcomes in rural communities in Guatemala.
-Technology is merely a means to the end, the end being improvement in health indicators.
+Technology is merely a means to the end, the end being improvement in health outcomes.
 Nonetheless, we do believe that appropriate technology can be of great benefit to health care professionals (including nurses of course) in rural Guatemala, who are spread so thinly across a complicated landscape.

 Other Sources of Information

-There are many good sources of information on Guatemala and its challenges in health care, which contain much more definitive and up to date information than we can offer here.
+There are many good sources of information on Guatemala and its health system challenges, which contain much more definitive and up to date information than we can offer here.

-Our experiences working in Guatemala over the last decade have nonetheless been uniformly positive.
-At all levels of the health system we find professionals and community health workers who are as capable and dedicated as their counterparts in Canada or anywhere else in the world.
+Nonetheless, our experiences working in Guatemala over the last decade have been uniformly positive.
+At all levels of the health system, we find professionals and community health workers who are as capable and dedicated as their counterparts in Canada or anywhere else in the world.
 We are inspired by the leadership and energy we see throughout the system, and remain encouraged to provide support when and wherever we can.

-There have been four different administrations during our time in Guatemala: Presidents Portillo, Berger, Colom, and Perez Molina, who will serve until 2016.
-We have been able to work effectively with all governments, and we expect it to be no different with President Morales.
+There have been five different administrations during our time in Guatemala: Presidents Portillo, Berger, Colom, Molina, and Jimmy Morales who will serve until 2020.
+We have been able to work effectively with each administration, and we expect it to be no different with President Morales.
 In 2016, the newly elected President announced a national target of reducing chronic malnutrition by 10% by 2020.
 As the Ministry of Health works towards this goal, the Tula Foundation is pleased to continue our support for health personnel in remote communities in Guatemala.

 Health and Social Indicators

-Alta Verapaz is among the poorest and most neglected departments in the country, and along with El Quiché and Huehuetenango suffered the worst ravages of the civil war.
+Alta Verapaz is among the poorest and most neglected departments in the country, and along with El Quiché and Huehuetenango, suffered the worst ravages of the civil war.
 The capital city of Alta Verapaz is Cobán.
-Alta Verapaz comprises 16 municipalities each of which has a Centro de Salud (Health Center) that serves as a center for treatment, administration and now nursing education.
+Alta Verapaz comprises 16 municipalities each of which has a health centre that serves as a center for treatment, administration, and nursing education.

-When we first assessed the issues and opportunities in Guatemala in 2002 and 2003 it was evident that without trained manpower in the countryside nothing was possible.
-The objective was to train a critical mass of nurses willing and able to work in the remote rural indigenous communities in north central Guatemala.
-We (initially in support of ENEC, CIDA and CNS) adopted the following strategy:
+When we first assessed the issues and opportunities in Guatemala in 2002 and 2003, it was evident that without trained health personnel in the countryside nothing was possible.
+The objective was to train a critical mass of nurses willing and able to work in the remote indigenous communities in Guatemala.
+We adopted the following strategy:

 - We recruited students who had roots in rural indigenous communities, so they would be comfortable working there; and because they knew the language, culture and environment, they would be much more effective than outsiders.

 - We first concentrated on training auxiliary nurses, because that could be done relatively quickly.
 In addition, we trimmed the auxiliary curriculum to match the needs of rural communities.
-A student graduates as a ‘community auxiliary nurse’, after eighteen months of part time study.
+A student graduates as an ‘auxiliary nurse’, after eighteen months of part time study.

-- We decentralized education so that prospective nurses could receive training close to homes.
+- We decentralized the education process so that prospective nurses could receive training close to homes.

-- We used the municipal Centros de Salud (health centers) as local training venues for nurses.
+- We used the municipal health centers as local training venues for nurses.
 Professors based at ENEC delivered lectures via Internet-based distance education.
 A local professional nurses at the health centers acted as tutors and the health centers were used for clinical experience.